dgtlmoon/sockpuppetbrowser/README.md

 (Playwright gives a high-level command set, which talks to `node`, that `node` then does the low-level CDP commands to drive Chrome directly)

+It is also more efficient to not need that extra `node` process like with some other systems (you would end up with two node processes).

+### Future ideas

+- Some super cool "on the wire" hacks to add custom functionality to CDP, like issuing single commands to download files (PDF) to location https://github.com/dgtlmoon/changedetection.io/issues/2019

 Have fun!